Real-Dev-Squad/website-api-contracts/tasks/README.md

 ## **GET /tasks/self**

-Returns all the completed tasks of user if query `Completed=true` is passed, else returns all the active and blocked tasks of the user.
+Returns all the completed tasks of user if query `completed=true` is passed, else returns all the active and blocked tasks of the user.

 - **Params**
   None
 - **Query**
-  Completed=[boolean]
+  completed=[boolean]
 - **Body**
   None
 - **Headers**